-The 'Battle of Lone Tree Hill' was a battle between US and Japanese forces in Dutch New Guinea (17 May/2 September 1944).
+The 'Battle of Lone Tree Hill' was a battle between US and Japanese forces in the Netherlands New Guinea (17 May/2 September 1944).

-Part of the Western New Guinea campaign, the battle and the associated attacks on Sawar airfield 10 miles (16 km) to the north and Wakde island just off shore of Toem 8 miles (13 km) to the south took place after the opening phase of the campaign, which saw landings at Hollandia and the Aitape late in April.
+Part of the Western New Guinea campaign, the battle and the associated attacks on Sawar airfield 10 miles (16 km) to the north and Wakde island just 8 miles (13 km) to the north of Toem took place after the opening phase of the campaign, which saw landings at Hollandia and the Aitape late in April.

 The feature which became known as Lone Tree Hill rises from a coastal plain about 2,000 yards (1830 m) to the west of the main jetty in Maffin Bay.
 The hill received its name for a single tree on its summit on US maps; the hill is a coral formation covered with dense tropical rain forest and undergrowth.
 It is about 175 ft (53 m) high, 1,200 yards (1180 m) long on its north/south axis and 1,100 yards (1005 m) wide on its east/west axis.
 The northern side is characterised by a steep slope, and the eastern slope is fronted by a short, twisting stream which the Americans named Snaky River.